Artur Gachinski: 2007–2008 season

 The 2007–2008 season was the first season in which Gachinski was old enough to compete in the ISU Junior Grand Prix series.
 He competed in two events, and was placed 4th in his debut in Romania and winning silver in Estonia.
 Gachinski qualified for the Junior Grand Prix Final, where he was placed 8th.
-He won the gold medal in the junior level at the 2007 Coupe de Nice and was placed 9th at the 2008 Russian Championships.
+He won the gold medal at the junior level at the 2007 Coupe de Nice and was placed 9th at the 2008 Russian Championships.

 2008–2009 season

 Competing in the 2008–2009 ISU Junior Grand Prix, Gachinski won silver at the Spanish event and was placed fourth in Great Britain, thus qualifying for the 2008–2009 ISU Junior Grand Prix Final, where he finished 8th again.
 He made his senior international debut at the 2008 Golden Spin of Zagreb, where he was placed 8th.
-At the 2009 Russian Championships, Gachinski was placed 10th in the senior level and won the silver medal in the junior level.
-Although he was originally named to the team to the 2009 World Junior Championships, he withdrew from the event before the event began due to illness.
+At the 2009 Russian Championships, Gachinski was placed 10th at the senior level and won the silver medal at the junior level.
+Although he was originally named to the team for the 2009 World Junior Championships, he withdrew from the event before the event began due to illness.